Students turn to federal financial aid to help with the rising cost of higher education.

 You don’t have to be a CPA to realize the cost of higher education is, well, higher.
 According to the nonprofit website FinAid!, tuition increases average between 6 and 9 percent each year.
 These rising costs have students across the country asking, “How am I going to pay for this?”

-The first thing students should consider is federal financial aid.
+Another option is to attend a community college that offers free education.
 These programs exist to help students afford higher education.
 Many students and families fall prey to the myth that they won’t qualify for aid.
 But in today’s world, many organizations help students, from a legitimate essay writing service to a grantmaking foundation that can also pay scholarships.
 So, there’s only one way to find out what federal aid you can receive — you have to apply.

 What IS federal financial aid, exactly?